DELETE

 intro

-Let’s learn what happens when you delete a column in SQL and how to do it in the most popular DBMS technologies.
+Let’s learn what happens when deleting a column in SQL and how to do it in the most popular DBMS technologies.

 Tools used in the tutorial